Shopping for CPA Review materials?

 Do you prefer “power-point” style lectures or a “talking head”?

 Free Trials?
-Can you take it for a test drive and try before you buy?
+Can you take it for a test drive with no obligation?

 Can you return it without penalty?
 If not – why?